Sharvaree/KMeans_Experiments/README.md

 To run on real datasets, run

-> python3 LO_<dataset>.py
+> python3 LO_dataset.py

-where <dataset> is either NIPS, MNIST, or SKIN depending on the dataset one wants to run on.
+where dataset is either NIPS, MNIST, KDD, or SKIN depending on the dataset one wants to run on.

 Note: Make sure you have the necessary python libraries intalled.